nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-Rsync.md

       ```
       rsync -avze  'ssh -p <local_port>' ~/dir1 <destination_user_name>@localhost:<destination_target_directory>
       ```
-      where **-z** option forces rsync to compresses the data as it is sent to the destination machine, **-h** option forces rsync to compresses the data as it is sent to the destination machine, and **-e** specifies the remote shell to use (here we specify which port to use with the default ssh)
+      where **-z** option forces rsync to compresses the data as it is sent to the destination machine, and **-e** specifies the remote shell to use (here we specify which port to use with the default ssh)
        More information about the options can be explored [here](https://explainshell.com/explain?cmd=rsync+-a+-v+-e+-z+--delete)